Your babysitter's main duty is to watch your children and keep them safe, but hiring a babysitter can come with many other benefits as well.

-Some of those benefits are more obvious, while others are not so obvious!
-Particularly when it comes to the advantages that hiring a babysitter might have over putting your child into a regular preschool or daycare.
+Some of those benefits are more obvious, while others are not, particularly when it comes to the advantages that hiring a babysitter might have over putting your child into a regular preschool or daycare.

 Below are some of the benefits when it comes to hiring a babysitter for your child or children.
 In the end, we'll also touch on a few of the disadvantages of hiring a babysitter that you might also want to consider.

 Using a babysitter gives you and your spouse time to rekindle the love and romance in your relationship.
-Something that often decreases later in pregnancy and after your child is born.
-When all of your time is taken up by changing diapers or figuring out why your child is crying, it can be tough to have any personal time together.
-But babysitters can help with that.
+This is something that often decreases later in pregnancy and after your child is born.
+Many parents find that their time is taken up by changing diapers or figuring out why your child is crying, so it can be tough to have any personal time together.
+A babysitter can help with that.

-Having an occasional date night where you and your spouse can have conversations that don't exclusively involve childcare is necessary to keep the love alive.
+Having an occasional date night where you and your spouse can have quality time together without the children is necessary to keep the love alive.